TablePlus/TablePlus/issue_template.md

-### Please anwser the questions below, it helps us to track the issue.
+### Please answer the questions below, it helps us to track the issue.

 1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):